ryppl/boost-history/statistics/importance_sampling/libs/statistics/detail/importance_sampling/doc/readme.txt

 [5] Andrew Gelman et al., Bayesian Data Analysis, CRC Press

 [ History ]

+January 20th 2010
+	Changes to sampler.cpp to due those in changes in non_parametric/kolmogorov_statistic

 November 1st 2009:
     Removed computations of ess and pc_lt_eps from prepare_weights.
 In their